How you can be heard

 Changing how a party wishes to be heard

-If a party wishes to change how they have elected to be heard, they must call IPONZ before 5.00pm on the date the hearing fee is due.
+If a party wishes to change how they have elected to be heard, they must contact IPONZ before the hearing fee is due.

 Assistant Commissioner’s written decision

-Following the hearing (either by appearance, written submissions, or on the papers filed) the Assistant Commissioner will issue a written decision, including any award of costs.
-The decision will normally be issued within 30 working days from the hearing.
+Following the hearing (either by appearance, written submissions, or on the papers filed) the Assistant Commissioner will issue a written decision.

 Please see our practices on trade mark hearing decisions for more information.